 - 1 Pull the operating handle to the rear until the bolt locks in the open position.
-Visually inspect the chamber, feed mechanism and magazine to make sure they are unloaded and clear of any obstructions. - 2 Close the bolt by pressing the carrier release button. - 3 Insert a shell of the proper gauge and length through the loading port at the bottom of the receiver up into the magazine, using your thumb to position it fully forward in the magazine tube (Figure 11).
+Visually inspect the chamber, feed mechanism and magazine to make sure they are unloaded and clear of any obstructions. - 2 Close the bolt by pressing the bolt release button. - 3 Insert a shell of the proper gauge and length through the loading port at the bottom of the receiver up into the magazine, using your thumb to position it fully forward in the magazine tube (Figure 13, page 20).
 Make certain the rim of the shell engages the shell stop and is held fully inside the magazine tube.
-It will make an audible click when fully inserted.
+It will make an audible click when fully inserted. - 4 If desired, continue loading the magazine until it is full.